 Be Mindful of Signs (or Lack Thereof)

 Be aware that stop signs are not a 4-way stop, so always check before you go.
-It will really depend on where you’re driving in Costa Rica as to whether you see roads or not.
+It will really depend on which part of the country you’re in as to whether you see roads or not.

-Tourist area will have them, but if you go off the beaten track (which we certainly recommend!), then it’s less likely and if you do see them, they will be in Spanish.
+Tourist areas will have them, but if you go off the beaten track (which we certainly recommend!), then it’s less likely, and if you do see them, they will be in Spanish.
 It’s a worthwhile safety tip to familiarize yourself with common signs so you understand the Spanish wording.
 This list from the Costa Rica Car Rental Association is a good page to bookmark!

 Rental cars are marked as such, and while that is handy to declare to other road users that you’re not savvy with the road rules, it can also be a big neon sign to thieves.